-An employee will avoid habitual indebtedness unless he/she proves that such indebtedness or insolvency is the result of circumstances beyond his/her control and does not result from extravagances or dissipation.
+An employee must avoid habitual indebtedness unless he/she proves that such indebtedness or personal bankruptcy is the result of circumstances beyond his/her control and does not result from extravagances or dissipation.

-An employee will be required to disclose the full extent of his/her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her.
+An employee will be required to disclose the full extent of his/her serious pecuniary indebtedness to PETRONAS at the earliest opportunity when such indebtedness is known to him/her

-An employee who obtains an annulment of his/her bankruptcy may be treated as having fully restored his/ her credit standing.
+An employee who obtains an annulment or discharge of his/her bankruptcy may be treated as having fully restored his/her credit standing, subject to such employee providing reasonable documentary evidence of such annulment or discharge upon request by PETRONAS.